rigetti/oqaml/readmes/walkthrough2tex.md

 $$
 |\tilde\Phi_1\rangle \sim |11\rangle (|0\rangle + |1\rangle)
 $$
-Note that the measurement gives us back a valid QVM, with the classic register being filled with the corresponding measurement outcome.
-Both of these tests can be confirmed using the `measure_all` functionality that let's you sample from a prepared QVM state.
+Note that the measurement returns a valid QVM, with the classic register being filled with the corresponding measurement outcome.
+The validity is guaranteed by the type definition of `MEASURE` and the type signature of the `apply` function.
+Both of the measurement tests described above can be confirmed using the `measure_all` functionality that let's you sample from a prepared QVM state:

 ```ocaml
 Q.measure_all cvqm 10;;